Albert Kesselring: Central Europe

 As Germany was cut in two, Kesselring's command was enlarged to include Army Groups Centre, South and South-East on the Eastern Front, along with Army Group C in Italy, and his own Army Group G and Army Group Upper Rhine.
 On 30 April, Hitler committed suicide in Berlin.
 The next day, Großadmiral Karl Dönitz was designated Reichspräsident and the Flensburg government was created.
-One of the new president's first acts was the appointment of Kesselring as Commander-in-Chief Southern Germany, with plenipotentiary powers.
+One of the new president's first acts was the appointment of Kesselring as Commander-in-Chief of Southern Germany, with plenipotentiary powers.

 Chaotic surrender

 Meanwhile, in Italy, Wolff and Vietinghoff, now commander of Army Group C, had almost concluded a preliminary surrender agreement with the OSS chief in Switzerland, Allen Dulles.
 Known as Operation Sunrise, these secret negotiations had been in progress since early March 1945.
 Kesselring was aware of them, having previously consented to them, although he had not informed his own staff.
 According to his memoirs, Kesselring did later inform Hitler.
 At the last minute, Kesselring had a change of heart and decided not to accept the agreement, as he felt it might imperil Army Group G. On 30 April, he relieved both Vietinghoff and his chief of staff, General der Panzertruppe Hans Röttiger, putting them at the disposition of the OKW for a possible court martial.
 They were replaced by General der Infanterie Friedrich Schulz and Generalmajor Friedrich Wenzel respectively.

 Gero von Schulze-Gaevernitz visits German headquarters in Bozen on 12 May 1945.
 Left to right: Hans Röttiger, Gaevernitz, Eugen Wenner, Heinrich von Vietinghoff, Eugen Dollmann and Karl Wolff.

-The next morning, 1 May, Röttiger reacted by placing both Schulz and Wenzel under arrest, and summoning Lemelsen to take Schulz's place.
+The next morning, 1 May, Röttiger reacted by placing both Schulz and Wenzel under arrest and summoning Lemelsen to take Schulz's place.
 Lemelsen initially refused, as he was in possession of a written order from Kesselring which prohibited any talks with the enemy without his explicit authorisation.
 By this time, Vietinghoff and Wolff had concluded an armistice with Alexander, who was now a field marshal and the Allied Commander-in-Chief of the Mediterranean Theatre.
 The armistice became effective at 14:00 on 2 May.

 Lemelsen reached Bozen, and Schulz and Wenzel regained control, this time agreeing with the officers pushing for a quick surrender.
 The German armies in Italy were now utterly defeated by the Allies, who were rapidly advancing from Garmisch toward Innsbruck.
 Kesselring remained opposed to the surrender but was finally won over by Wolff on the late morning of 2 May after a two-hour phone call to Kesselring at his headquarters in Pullach.